-FML Leave is unpaid, except for the use of sick leave and/or the use of accrued vacation, as provided in this Article:
+FML Leave is unpaid, except for the use of sick leave and/or the use of accrued vacation and/or the use of accrued compensatory time off (CTO), as provided in this Article:

-- 1) An employee on FML for her/his own serious health condition: - a) shall use accrued sick leave in accordance with the University's disability plan requirements; or - b) if not eligible for University disability benefits and not on leave as a result of a work-incurred injury or illness, shall use all accrued sick leave and all accrued vacation time prior to taking leave without pay; or - c) if on leave due to a work-incurred injury or illness, may use accrued sick leave as provided in Article 45 -Work Incurred Injury or Illness and shall use all accrued vacation time prior to taking leave without pay. - 2) An employee on FML to care for a family member with a serious health condition or taking FML as Military Caregiver Leave may use sick leave in accordance with Article 39 -Sick Leave, Section B.3., and shall use accrued vacation time prior to taking leave without pay. - 3) An employee on FML for Pregnancy Disability Leave shall use all accrued sick leave before taking leave without pay and shall have the option to use accrued vacation time instead of taking leave without pay. - 4) An employee taking FML as Parental Leave may elect to use accrued vacation leave and /or up to thirty (30) days of accrued sick leave in accordance with Article 39 - Sick Leave, Section B.6., prior to taking leave without pay. - 5) An employee taking FML as Qualifying Exigency Leave shall use accrued vacation time prior to taking leave without pay. - 6) An employee on FML for any reason may not use compensatory time prior to taking leave without pay.
+- 1) An employee on FML for her/his own serious health condition: - a) shall use accrued sick leave in accordance with the University's disability plan requirements; or - b) if not eligible for University disability benefits and not on leave as a result of a work-incurred injury or illness, shall use all accrued sick leave and all accrued vacation time and all compensatory time prior to taking leave without pay; or - c) if on leave due to a work-incurred injury or illness, may use accrued sick leave and vacation as provided in Article 45 - Work Incurred Injury or Illness prior to taking leave without pay. - 2) An employee on FML to care for a family member with a serious health condition or taking FML as Military Caregiver Leave may use sick leave in accordance with Article 39 - Sick Leave, Section B.3., and shall use accrued vacation time and compensatory time prior to taking leave without pay.

+- 3) An employee on FML for Pregnancy Disability Leave shall use accrued sick leave in accordance with the University's Disability Plan.
+If sick leave is exhausted, the employee may elect to use accrued vacation and/or accrued compensatory time prior to taking leave without pay. - 4) An employee taking FML as Parental Leave may elect to use accrued vacation leave, accrued compensatory time or PTO (where applicable) and /or up to thirty (30) days of accrued sick leave in accordance with Article 39 - Sick Leave, Section B.6., prior to taking leave without pay. - 5) An employee taking FML as Qualifying Exigency Leave shall use accrued vacation time and accrued compensatory time prior to taking leave without pay.